Frequently Asked Questions

 What is mindfulness, and how does it work?

-Mindfulness is simply paying attention to right now on purpose with curiosity and intention; not judgment, shame, or unrealistic expectation.
-It's a heightened sense of awareness.
-It includes practices, such as meditation and yoga, as well as others.
+Mindfulness is simply paying attention to what's actually happening in the moment with purpose, curiosity and intention; rather than a critical or judgmental lens.
+It's a heightened sense of awareness., and may includes practices, such as meditation, yoga, mind-body sensing, or movement.
 When we invent and react to stories created from past experience and predictions of future outcomes, the feelings are really happening, but the thoughts that fuel them are not facts in the present.
 Mindfulness helps us stay present to identify what is actually happening right now.
 Click here for more information.
 More.

 Art therapy is a practice which combines the creative processes of art making with counseling/psychotherapy.
 This mode of therapy creates a space for growth and healing beyond the limitations of words.
-An art therapist is a licensed mental health professional with a Master's Degree in art therapy who has completed a minimum level of supervision to become registered in the profession.
+An art therapist is a licensed mental health professional with a Master's Degree in art therapy.
+Additionally, they have completed a minimum level of supervision to become a Registered Art Therapist.
 Click here for more information.

 Art therapy is available as individual therapy and in groups.